ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-api-code-generation-journey.md

 It is very helpful to familiarize yourself with the inner workings of each of the generator classes that you want to work with.
 [Here’s the Java class which generates a Java Spring client SDK](https://github.com/OpenAPITools/openapi-generator/blob/master/modules/openapi-generator/src/main/java/org/openapitools/codegen/languages/SpringCodegen.java).
 Much of the business logic which defines the behaviour of the code generation is embedded in this Java.
 The drawback of this approach is that if want modify the business logic for code generation, you can’t just change the Mustache templates, you’ll have maintain your own fork of the OpenAPI Generator code base.

+For the BIP framework Proof of Concept v3.3.4 was used vs newer version 4 as we noticed some issues mentioned in the #Challenges encountered section.

 **Reference Links**

 [Why was it decided to fork Swagger Codegen?](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/qna.md)